HaoranLiao/haoranliao.github.io/_pages/about.md

 My projects, papers and talks can be accessed through the navigation bar.
 Besides physics, I am also interested in machine learning, computer science and their interplays with physics.

-In my free time, I enjoy hiking, playing the piano, and traveling.
+In my free time, I enjoy hiking, traveling, and playing the piano.
 I also like taking photographs, and here are my <a href="https://lhr.myportfolio.com/">portfolio</a> and <a href="https://500px.com/p/haoranliao?view=photos">500px</a>.

 <br>